What do you need to manage an effective product team?

 Let’s dive in…

 Regular — formal or informal — catch-ups are a central part of any product team.

 But in-person meetings aren’t an option for remote product teams — and conversation can be more jilted, fragmented, or delayed when delivered through digital conferencing or instant messaging.

 We’ve all been in a failed video conference: one participant’s screen freezes, then they drop from the conversation.
 Another colleague’s microphone won't work.
 The rest of the team is talking over each other, thanks to a delay on the line.

 Even the most proficient of PMs would struggle to keep control of a meeting’s agenda when technical issues rear their head.

 The result?
-A frustrated product team and time has gone to waste.
+A frustrated product team and time have gone to waste.

 After all, the more time a product team spends trying to discuss the product roadmap, the less time they have to deliver against their goals.

 And this is equally true on a one-to-one basis, not just for cross-team conference calls.

 So how can online project management software step in to help?